QuiltMC/developer-wiki/wiki/introduction/setting-up.md

 # Setting up a development environment

-You'll need a couple things before you can get started.
+You'll need a couple of things before you can get started.

 - A Java Development Kit (JDK) for Java 17 (recommended) or newer.
   Temurin Adoptium JDKs are easily available and recommended.